apivideo/api.video-typescript-uploader/README.md

 # api.video video uploader

-Typescript library to upload videos to api.video using delegated token (or usual access token) from front-end.
+Typescript library to upload videos to api.video using delegated upload token (or usual access token) from the front-end.

 # Usage